Operation Bura

 Operation Bura (Operacija "Bura '92"), also known as the Mitrovdan Offensive ("Mitrovdanska ofanziva"), was a military operation conducted from 8 to 13 November 1992 during the Bosnian War.

 It took place in the area of Vranjevići near Nevesinje in eastern Herzegovina, where combined Croat–Bosniak forces attempted to break through the defensive lines of the Army of Republika Srpska (VRS).

-The battle ended in a defensive victory for the VRS, which retained control of the region.
+The battle ended in a defensive victory for the VRS, which maintained control of the region and repelled the attacks.

 Background

 Following the implementation of the Vance plan, 55,000 JNA personnel from Bosnia and Herzegovina were transferred to a new Bosnian Serb army, later the Army of Republika Srpska (VRS), after the declaration of the Serbian Republic of Bosnia and Herzegovina on 9 January 1992, preceding the 29 February–1 March independence referendum.
 Bosnian Serbs began fortifying Sarajevo on 1 March, with the first war fatalities in Sarajevo and Doboj on 2 March.
 In late March, Bosnian Serb forces shelled Bosanski Brod, and JNA artillery began shelling Sarajevo on 4 April.

 The JNA and VRS faced the Army of the Republic of Bosnia and Herzegovina (ARBiH), the Croatian Defence Council (HVO), and the Croatian Army (HV), though a UN arms embargo limited preparations.
 By late April, the VRS had 200,000 troops with heavy equipment, the HVO and Croatian Defence Forces (HOS) about 25,000 with limited heavy weapons, and the ARBiH lacked sufficient heavy weapons for its 100,000 troops.
 By mid-May, after remaining JNA units withdrew to the Federal Republic of Yugoslavia, the VRS controlled roughly 60% of Bosnia and Herzegovina.